Effective dynamics of Janis-Newman-Winicour spacetime: Introduction

 \section{Introduction}

-It is well known that general relativity (GR) fails to give predictions once spacetime curvature enters the Planck regime where quantum effect is non-negligible\cite{penrose1965gravitational,hawking2023large,penrose2016emperor}.
+Classical general relativity (GR) is known to predict the existence of spacetime singularities, which are generally expected to be resolved by certain quantum theory of gravity\cite{Penrose:1964wq,hawking2023large,wald2010general}.
 As one of the promising candidate theories of quantum gravity, Loop quantum gravity (LQG) is based on the canonical quantization of the holonomies of the connections and the fluxes of the densitized triads, which presents a picture of discrete spacetime at Planck scale\cite{ashtekar2004background,rovelli2004quantum,han2007fundamental,thiemann2008modern}.
 The geometric operators in LQG, such as the area operator, the volume operator and the length operator, generally have discrete spectra\cite{rovelli1995discreteness,ashtekar1997quantum, thiemann1998length,ma2010new}.
 It is reasonable to expect that the singularities in GR could be resolved by the quantum nature of spacetime geometry suggested by LQG.
 To test the ideas and the methods of LQG, its formal quantization prescriptions have been applied to symmetry-reduced models.
 The simplest theory that implements this concept is Loop Quantum Cosmology (LQC), which is constructed by applying the method of loop quantization to the homogeneous (and isotropic) cosmological models\cite{ashtekar2003mathematical,bojowald2008loop, ashtekar2009loop,ashtekar2011loop,banerjee2012introduction}.
-This theory provides a new perspective on the evolution of the early universe, where the big bang singularity in the classical theory is replaced by a quantum bounce\cite{ashtekar2006quantum,ashtekar2006quantum2, ashtekar2008robustness,yang2009alternative}.
+This theory provides a new perspective on the evolution of the early universe, where the big bang singularity in the classical theory is replaced by a quantum bounce\cite{ashtekar2006quantum0,ashtekar2006quantum2, ashtekar2008robustness,yang2009alternative}.
 The effective models of LQC play important roles in understanding the quantum theory by certain classical theory with quantum corrections.
 The idea to replace the classical Hamiltonian by a semiclassical effective Hamiltonian works very well compared with the full quantum dynamics, even in the deep quantum regime\cite{ashtekar2011loop,li2023loop, agullo2023loop}.
-In LQC, there are two different quantization schemes, the so-called $\mu_0$ and $\bar{\mu}$ schemes, to regularize the Hamiltonian\cite{ashtekar2006quantum,ashtekar2006quantum2}.
+In LQC, there are two different quantization schemes, the so-called $\mu_0$ and $\bar{\mu}$ schemes, to regularize the Hamiltonian\cite{ashtekar2006quantum0,ashtekar2006quantum2}.
 Both of these two schemes can lead to the resolution of the classical singularity by a quantum bounce.
-The weakness of $\mu_0$ scheme is that the quantum bounce can occur even in the regions of low matter density\cite{ashtekar2006quantum}.
+The weakness of $\mu_0$ scheme is that the quantum bounce can occur even in the regions of low matter density\cite{ashtekar2006quantum0}.